 you'll see that they can't hurt you, just laugh to make them disappear!

 - Scootaloo is taught this by Princess Luna in "Sleepless in Ponyville" when Rainbow Dash's scary stories give her nightmares.

 - Although that episode played with the trope a bit, as initially it doesn't work.
 Why?
 Because Scootaloo actually had a bigger fear than the monsters in Rainbow Dash's stories: the fear that telling Rainbow Dash about the "monster fears" would cause Rainbow Dash to reject her.
 The nightmares don't stop by confronting the monsters, they stop when Scootaloo finally tells Rainbow Dash that there's a problem in the first place.

-- This approach can work.
-It's anxiety exposure and response reduction.
+- Sometimes this approach is Truth in Television, using anxiety exposure for the goal of response reduction.
 Although normally, it is done carefully by psychologists as therapy in very slow steps like drawing schematically the object of your fears and facing it in small dosages and gradually.

-- Sometimes well-meaning friends may attempt to force another friend to "get over their fear" by throwing them smack dab in the middle of the thing that scares them.
+- What ISN'T Truth In Television is when well-meaning friends attempt to force another friend to "get over their fear" by throwing them smack dab in the middle of the thing that scares them.
 This usually does not work and can make the problem worse due to the person now having anxiety attacks or may trigger a condition they already have, such as asthma, and makes them fear the thing that scares them even more.

 - Some methods of taming animals involve acclimating the animal to the condition that frightens it, by repeatedly and gradually exposing it to the frightening thing.
 If successful, this can lead to the animal ignoring the former source of fear; done wrong, it can cause unnecessary stress or panic, so it's seldom the first choice if other options are available to soothe its frightened state.